AGSweeney/EthernetIP-Scale/README.md

 - **Embedded Files**: Both EDS and icon files are embedded in firmware at build time
 - **Message Router Support**: Message Router instance #1 advertises supported CIP objects (including File Object) for EtherNet/IP Explorer discovery

 **File Object Implementation**: This project uses the [OpENer File Object](https://github.com/EIPStackGroup/OpENerFileObject) implementation, which provides an open-source CIP File Object compatible with the OpENer EtherNet/IP stack.
+The File Object code has been modified for embedded file handling and is located in `components/opener/src/cip_objects/OpENerFileObject/`.
+See [docs/FILE_OBJECT_INTEGRATION.md](docs/FILE_OBJECT_INTEGRATION.md) for details on modifications made to the original OpENerFileObject code.

 ## Custom lwIP Modifications